pipe-cd/terraform-provider-pipecd/docs/data-sources/application.md

 - `kind` (String) The kind of application.
 - `name` (String) The application name.
 - `piped_id` (String) The ID of piped that should handle this application.
-- `platform_provider` (String) The platform provider name.
+- `platform_provider` (String, Deprecated) The platform provider name.
 One of the registered providers in the piped configuration.
 The previous name of this field is cloud-provider.
+- `plugins` (Attributes List) The list of plugins that this application uses. (see [below for nested schema](#nestedatt--plugins))
 - `project_id` (String)

 <a id="nestedatt--git"></a>